Welcome to the home of Mowgli Studio!

 Or all of the above with each piece providing more impact with the others.
 This also includes detailed steps on how to implement your campaign with success.

-Before I get into triangle symbolism, I want to be sure we’re all seeing the same thing when we look at the Mowgli identity.
 As Mowgli is part wolf, so is the logo.
 The center triangle is the nose, and the outer triangles are the teeth.